open-telemetry/opentelemetry-collector-contrib/receiver/gitproviderreceiver/documentation.md

 ### git.repository.pull_request.count

-The number of pull requests in a repository, categorized by their state (either open or merged)
+The number of pull requests in a repository, categorized by their state (either open or merged).

 | Unit | Metric Type | Value Type |
 | ---- | ----------- | ---------- |